OhadAms/Programing-In-The-Internet-Environment-FinalProject/README.md

 ---

 ## Overview
+Well designed Java Client Server Program where the server handles difficult tasks in a multithreaded environment.

 This Java project is a **client-server system** designed to handle graph-related computations and algorithms.
 The server is capable of handling multiple clients concurrently, performing tasks such as: